sadeq220/kafkaProducerAndConsumer/README.md

 request type called a metadata request, which includes a list of topics the client is interested in.
 The server response specifies which partitions exist in the topics, the replicas for each partition, and which replica is the leader.
-Metadata requests can be sent to any broker because all brokers have a metadata cache that contains this infor‐ mation.
+Metadata requests can be sent to any broker because all brokers have a metadata cache that contains this information.